A trip to the Kentucky Derby wouldn’t be complete without sipping on the official drink of the Greatest Two Minutes in Sports – aka the Mint Julep

 And it was Kentucky’s Henry Clay who introduced the iconic libation to Washington, D.C., at the famous Willard Hotel while living in the city as a U.S. senator.

-In addition to being available at Churchill Downs in a special souvenir glass during meets and the Kentucky Derby Museum Café all year, another sure bet to get a proper Mint Julep is at Louisville bar and Urban Bourbon Trail stop, The Silver Dollar.
-They even serve it in style… in a silver julep cup.
+In addition to being available at Churchill Downs in a special souvenir glass during meets and the Kentucky Derby Museum Café all year, another sure bet to get a proper Mint Julep is at Urban Bourbon Trail stop, The Brown Hotel Lobby Bar.

 Most all Louisville bars that make a mint julep use Kentucky Colonel Mint and every good Louisville host typically has a little growing in a garden or window-sill pot.

-During the month of April, Louisville celebrates with Mint Julep Month with special promotions, cocktail classes, and treats from mint julep crème brulee to cupcakes and special icecream flavors.
+During the month of April, Louisville celebrates Mint Julep Month with special promotions, cocktail classes, and treats from mint julep crème brulee to cupcakes and special ice cream flavors.

 2 cups sugar